BobJones13579/fantasy-dashboard/docs/5-Prompts/backend-prompts.md

 ## TLDR

-AI prompts and guidance for backend development tasks in the Fantasy Football Companion App, covering FastAPI architecture, coding standards, and development patterns.

-## Purpose

-This document contains AI prompts and guidance for backend development tasks in the Fantasy Football Companion App.
+AI prompts and guidance for backend development tasks in the Fantasy Football Companion App.

-## Context

-These prompts are designed to help AI assistants understand the backend architecture, coding standards, and development patterns for the FastAPI application.

 ## FastAPI Development Prompts